by Debra Johnson, Published June 07, 2013

 "Eastern Michigan University is known as a top military-friendly university that understands the necessity for national defense," Wise said.
 "Eastern sets the bar for Army ROTC leader development, and Army officer commissioning requirements at both Eastern and at our partnership school at Spring Arbor University.
 I am proud and honored that our cadets emulate some of our nation's best valued and most courageous citizens."

-Please visit the EMU ROTC website to learn more about the Army Reserve Officers Training Corps and the benefits of cadet life.
+Visit the EMU ROTC homepage to learn more about the Army Reserve Officers Training Corps and the benefits of cadet life.